Dave Hanner

-Dave "Hawg" Hanner, born Joel David Hanner, (May 20, 1930 – September 11, 2008) was an American football player, coach and scout who spent nearly all of his 42-year career with the Green Bay Packers of the National Football League.
+Joel David "Hawg" Hanner (May 20, 1930 – September 11, 2008) was an American professional football player, coach, and scout.

+Following a collegiate career with the Arkansas Razorbacks, in 1952 Hanner was drafted by the Green Bay Packers of the National Football League (NFL), for whom he started at defensive tackle.
+He was twice selected to the NFL Pro Bowl and was a member of two World Championship teams.
+He immediately moved into coaching with the Packers following his retirement as an active player, serving as defensive coordinator under two head coaches.

+Hanner's streak of 28 consecutive years associated as a player or coach of the Packers is second in team history to that of legendary player-coach Curly Lambeau.

+Biography

-Early years
+Early life

 Born and raised in Parkin, Arkansas, Hanner grew up with four siblings on a family farm west of Memphis and played college football at the University of Arkansas.

+Hanner played tackle for the Arkansas varsity football for three seasons (freshmen were prohibited from varsity play during this era).
+He was honored as a member of the Associated Press' 1950 All-Southwest Conference team and unanimously picked to the All-Southwest Conference team in 1951.

+His association with the Razorbacks provided the source of his nickname.

 Playing career

 Selected in the fifth round of the 1952 NFL draft, 52nd overall, Hanner played defensive tackle for the Packers for 13 seasons, from 1952 to 1964, and was selected for the Pro Bowl in 1953 and 1954.

 He started at left defensive end in 1961 and 1962 for the team's first two National Football League championships under head coach Vince Lombardi.

 During his NFL career, Hanner played in 160 of 164 possible regular season games, missing three of those in his rookie season.